BiaPyX/BiaPyX.github.io/index.md

 git clone https://github.com/BiaPyX/BiaPy.git
 ```

 This will create a folder called ``BiaPy`` that contains all the files of the <a href="https://github.com/BiaPyX/BiaPy" target="_blank" rel="noopener noreferrer">library's official repository</a>.
-Then you will need to install BiaPy dependencies and for that you need to check the CUDA version that your NVIDIA driver can handle.
-You can do that with ``nvidia-smi`` command in Linux/macOS or by running ``NVIDIA Control Panel`` in Windows.
-The driver information will tell you the maximum CUDA version it can handle.
-We here provide two stable installations, one based in CUDA ``11.8`` and another one with an older version of Pytorch and with CUDA ``10.2`` (BiaPy will work anyway).
-Once you have checked it, proceed with the installation depending on the CUDA version:

-{% tabs command_line_CUDA_installation %}

-{% tab command_line_CUDA_installation CUDA 11.8 %}
+Then you will need to install BiaPy dependencies:

 ```bash
 cd BiaPy
 pip install --editable .